-In 2014, due to funding constraints, AJS operations shifted from the Dwight D. Opperman Center at Drake University to the AJS Hawaii Chapter.
-Thanks to to the generosity of several institutions which include the National Center for State Courts, the Duke Law Center for Judicial Studies, the Hunter Center of the Communities Foundation of Texas, and the South Texas College of Law, the assets and programs of the original Society were preserved.
-In addition, in view of its excellent tradition of active membership, service, and contributions to the AJS mission, the Hawaii State Chapter of the original Society has carried on the operations of the new American Judicature Society.
+In 2014, AJS operations shifted from the Dwight D. Opperman Center at Drake University to the AJS Hawaii Chapter.
+At the same time, AJS’s assets and programs were transferred to several institutions which include the National Center for State Courts, the Duke Law Center for Judicial Studies, the Hunter Center of the Communities Foundation of Texas, and the South Texas College of Law.

 Today, the American Judicature Society continues to promote the effective administration of justice in the United States.
 Towards this end, the Hawaii Chapter of AJS maintains the following standing committees that monitor issues affecting the judiciary, develop a variety of programs related to the judiciary, and publish newsletters, articles, and reports: